Arriving on Official Move In Days

 Unfortunately we are unable to accommodate any earlier move in dates or times.
 The only exception to this is Harvard Law Review students, who can begin moving in on 8/4/2013 using the procedures outlined in the Late Arrival section.
 Any other students arriving before their designated Official Move In dates may refer to the Short Term Housing options for temporary housing.

 On the Official Move In dates, HLS hires Harvard College students to help move residents into their dorms.
+These college students will help HLS students move in, free of charge.
 If you are moving in after your official Move In date, you may hire college students to help you move in through the Harvard Student Agencies Moving Services website.
 The price for student movers is $15/per student/per half hour.
 You can also check out the Storage and Movers page for a list of private moving, shipping, and storage companies.

 - Ames 1, 2, 3, 4

 - Shaw 2